 OPEN Forum: The Menu of Evidence for Children and Family Services

-Family Services, Program Evaluation, Webinar
+Family Services, Program Evaluation

 The online forum on March 28, presented by OPEN and the Evidence Strategy team, provided service practitioners with a walkthrough of the Menu of Evidence.
 It showcased an online repository of evidence-based practices and programs in Child and Family Services, offering valuable insights for service design, practice, and policies.
 The presentation also emphasised OPEN's role in supporting sector capability in evaluation and research to build local evidence.